-An early female African American employee of the university was Ellen McGuire, who began working at NC State in 1889.
+An early African American woman employee of the university was Ellen McGuire, who began working at NC State in 1889.
 McGuire worked at State for 50 years, retiring in 1939.
 According to a 1939 Technician article, McGuire was born into slavery on a North Carolina plantation.
 Although McGuire maintained many responsibilities during the time she was employed by the college, she spent her last 31 years working in the infirmary.

 The Second Morrill Act becomes law, requiring states to provide technical education for African Americans.
 No federal money would be disbursed to any college that made distinctions between students on the basis of race.
 States could comply, however, by providing separate colleges for blacks and whites.

 In order to comply with the Second Morrill Act and yet prevent admission of African Americans to the North Carolina College of Agriculture and Mechanic Arts, the North Carolina state government creates the North Carolina Agricultural and Technical College in Greensboro.